How to View These Budgeting Guidelines to Get a Hold of Your Spending Habits

 - You’re not spending more than you earn, and

 - You’re allocating some money towards savings (savings are absolutely necessary for life’s many unexpected expenses.
 Don’t rely on credit for these unexpected expenses.
-Rely on money you’ve saved).
+Rely on the money you’ve saved).

 The category in these guidelines that people will most commonly exceed is the “Personal & Discretionary” expense category.
 The guidelines suggest you spend 5 – 10% of your income in this category.
 However, if you happen to have young children in daycare, have high education costs, take nice vacations, tithe, or have hobbies or recreational interests that aren’t cheap, you’ll quickly exceed the suggested maximum for this category.
 It’s important to know there is nothing wrong with exceeding this limit as long as your budget balances (your expenses don’t exceed your income).